 Tickets are always sold at the tower itself – even on days and at times that show no availability online.
 Of course, the length of the queues varies, and being in the queue does not guarantee admission.
 Arriving early morning just before opening time is usually the best option.

 Eiffel Tower stairs access tickets are currently sold up to two weeks in advance or as part of a guided tour.
 Stairs tickets remain an option for visitors without advance reservations as the queues to start the 674 steps to level 2 are often short.
 It is the cheapest way to levels 1 and 2.
-(Adding the elevator from level 2 to 3 may only be done at the Eiffel Tower and is possible for all tickets if places are available.)
+(Adding the elevator from level 2 to 3 may be done at the Eiffel Tower if places are available.)

 Join a sightseeing bus tour of Paris or similar — see Get Your Guide or Tiqets for some options.
 Some of these day or half-day tours include group access to the Eiffel Tower as part of the package.
 The cheapest option, still at around double the normal price, is a simple guided tour with the guide accompanying the group simply to the second floor – tours adding a cruise, cruise and Louvre, or combination admission to the Arc de Triomphe, or other sights may actually offer better value.